-I'm a designer, software developer and startup person.
+I'm a software developer, designer and startup founder.
+A hacker for short.
 My work focusses on playful approaches to technology and its cultural, social and political applications.

 "Things that matter" is a catch-all for projects and concepts that I find challenging, creatively interesting and will result in some kind of positive outcome for someone.
-It's pretty diverse, but I am working on (or have recently worked on) projects around democracy, culture, open data, live-hacking, visualisations, social entrepreneurship, charitable giving, music, accessibility, education, sport, health, transparency and citizen journalism.
+It's pretty diverse, but I am working on (or have recently worked on) projects around the Internet of Things, democracy, culture, open data, live-hacking, visualisations, social entrepreneurship, charitable giving, music, accessibility, education, sport, health, transparency and citizen journalism.

 Prior to Makeshift, I co-founded Aframe, a cloud-based video production platform, as the technical founder, helped grow the company from two to over thirty staff, saw it through $10m of private investment and on to expansion in North America.

-I’m a father of three young kids and enjoy spending my spare time at hack days, drawing monsters, doing photography, making mixes, spending far too much time on Twitter and generally keeping up to date with the latest trends and thinking about “what’s next?”
+I’m a father of four young kids and enjoy spending my spare time writing, doing hacks, drawing monsters, doing photography, making mixes, spending far too much time on Twitter and generally keeping up to date with the latest trends and thinking about “what’s next?”.

-This biog is also available in the third person.
+This page is also available in the third person.